LostPotatoFoundation/ClubbedToDeathV2/README.md

-ClubbedToDeath
+ClubbedToDeath Revision 2
 ==============
-** The code is released as a NetBeans project **
+** This code is released as a NetBeans project **

-A irc logging bot coded in java based off of http://www.jibble.org/logbot/
+A tiny cross-platform irc logging bot coded in java based off of http://www.jibble.org/logbot/

+Was originally made for personal use to be ran on an RPI